Jan-Weigang/AcaLounge-Multitrack-Tool/README.md

 #### How to install:

-Open the "Installing Folders" folder structure.

-Copy the Extension (dll-file) and the presets (xml-files) to their respective Folders on your PC.
+Open the "Installing Folders" folder structure. \n Copy the Extension (dll-file) and the presets (xml-files) to their respective Folders on your PC.